opack/ymn-engraver/README.md

 B2|7 ..3 10.
 10|
 # Roadmap
 * New features
+  * Add a "Library" tab to see all saved scores abd manage them (create, load, delete, copy)
   * Maybe it would be clearer to draw one continuation line between the continuation note and its original note.
   This would have no visual effect for straight continuation line, but would make curvy continuation line more clear (and more easy to code and maintain).